syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 {% endtabs %}

 ### Binding data to the ScheduleControl

 The ScheduleControl is a data bound control.
 So, the data must be created for an application to generate the appointments.

 ### Creating appointment for the ScheduleControl using SimpleScheduleDataProvider

+Follow the steps to create an appointment:

-1.Add an existing file to this project, SimpleScheduleDataProvider.cs (add  SimpleScheduleDataProvider.vb if you are using VB.NET).
+1. Add an existing file to the SimpleScheduleDataProvider.cs (add  SimpleScheduleDataProvider.vb if you are using VB.NET) project.

 This file defines several classes that implements  the ScheduleControl interfaces that manages the data associated with appointments appeared in the calendar.
 These interfaces are discussed in detail later in this UserGuide.

 Use the implementation provided in the `SimpleScheduleDataProvider.cs` file.
 This file ships as part of the [Syncfuion_build_installed_location]\Syncfusion\Essential Studio\&lt;Product_version&gt;\Windows\Schedule.Windows\ Samples\&lt;Framework_version&gt;\ScheduleSample sample.
 Drill down to this folder and add this file to your project by using the Solution Explorer window.

 ![](Getting-Started_images/Getting-Started_img12.jpeg)

-2.You can find the `SimpleScheduleDataProvider.cs` file in the [Syncfuion_build_installed_location]\Syncfusion\Essential Studio\&lt;Product_version&gt;\Windows\Schedule.Windows\ Samples\&lt;Framework_version&gt;\ScheduleSample\CS_ folder.
+2. You can find the `SimpleScheduleDataProvider.cs` file in the [Syncfuion_build_installed_location]\Syncfusion\Essential Studio\&lt;Product_version&gt;\Windows\Schedule.Windows\ Samples\&lt;Framework_version&gt;\ScheduleSample\CS_ folder.
 Drill down to this folder and add this file to our project.

 ![](Getting-Started_images/Getting-Started_img13.jpeg)

-3.After adding the `SimpleScheduleDataProvider.cs` code file, add some code to your Form.cs to provide data support to your ScheduleControl.
+3. After adding the `SimpleScheduleDataProvider.cs` code file, add some code to your Form.cs to provide data support to your ScheduleControl.

 First, add using statement to refer class names in the `SimpleScheduleDataProvider.cs` file without adding the Namespace used in that file.
 The other is added in the Form_Load code to hook up the data support.
 In the `Form_Load`, create an instance of the DataProvider and a MasterList to hold the data.